sean-sj-jung/sean-sj-jung.github.io/_posts/2024-11-11-TraditionalMachineLearning.md

 excerpt: "SVM, Decision Tree, Bagging and Boosting, Clustering and so on"
 ---

+### Bias in Machine Learning

+#### Type of bias
+- Sampling/selection bias, sample dist. != population dist.
+- Label bias, human prejudices or systemic errors in label, e.g. survey
+- Measurement bias, errors while measruing or recording
+- Historical bias, bias in data itself such as social inequalities

+#### Mitigate the bias
+- If class imbalance, then oversample/undersample/stratify sample
+- Augmentation with synthetic data
+- Training with regularization and weighted loss

+---

 ## Support Vector Machine (SVM) and Kernel Trick
 SVM finds the optimal **hyperplane** that maximizes the margin between two classes.